UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 Please view the full Notion tutorial for up-to-date instructions.

 # About this pipeline
-Program: Binning_wf
+**Program**: Binning_wf

-Current Version: 0.1
+**Current Version**: 0.1

-Status: Testing with users
+**Status**: Testing with researchers

-Purpose: Binning_wf is metagenomic binning software and wrapper script that assembles, refines, quality-checks and assigns taxonomy to metagenome-assembled-genomes (MAGs), or bins.
-This is a DAGman workflow that is built to run on the [Center for High-Throughput Computing](https://chtc.cs.wisc.edu/).
+**Scientific Purpose**: Binning_wf is metagenomic binning software and wrapper script that assembles, refines, quality-checks and assigns taxonomy to metagenome-assembled-genomes (MAGs), or bins.
 This workflow is suited to assemble high-quality microbial (archaeal, bacterial) genomes from high-throughput sequencing data (metagenomics).
 The software requirements are, for each sample, assembled contigs, reads, and annotated scaffolds, and bins them.

-The software uses DAGman to scale analyses across hundreds of samples.
+**Computing Technologies**: This is a DAGman workflow that is built to run on the [Center for High-Throughput Computing](https://chtc.cs.wisc.edu/).
+Therefore, it uses HTCondor to automatically identify remote machines into which each "job" can be run simultaneously.
+This enables us to scale analyses across hundreds of samples.
+Biologically, it was important that this pipeline performs all-vs-all mapping for each samples, which has been benchmarked to show that methods results in a higher number of mags, and of higher quality when compare to mapping to 1 sample only.
+I designed the DAGman such that it would manage job submission and remove uncessary files from `/staging` accordingly.
+This workflow utilizes Apptainer container images for reproducibility.

+**Intended users**: Researchers who metagenomics sequencing data (bulk environmental dna) and would like to reconstruct high-quality genomes from those datasets.
+This worfklow will be especially useful if you have many samples to process.
+You can save time by processing all your samples as the same time.

 # Description of files in this directory
 - `/scripts`: Scripts such as .sh and .sub files.